andy-byers/CalicoDB/doc/doc.md

 #include "calicodb/tx.h"

 // The main bucket is created when the first transaction starts.
 Just like
-// any other bucket, it can contain key-value pairs, or key-sub-bucket pairs. calicodb::Bucket &b = tx->main();
+// any other bucket, it can contain key-value pairs, or key-bucket pairs.
+// Some users may be able to get away with just using this bucket, and
+// never have to bother with the Bucket::*_bucket() methods. calicodb::Bucket &b = tx->main_bucket();

 s = b.put("lilly", "calico");
 if (s.is_ok()) {